Harsh-cyber75/Wazuh_IDS_IPS/README.md

 # Wazuh as an Intrusion Detection and Prevention System (IDS/IPS)

 # 1. Project Overview
-This project focuses on implementing Wazuh as an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS) without using Zeek.
-Instead, we will integrate Suricata as the primary Network-based IDS (NIDS) to analyze network traffic and detect threats.
+This project focuses on implementing Wazuh as an Intrusion Detection System (IDS) and Intrusion Prevention System (IPS). we will integrate Suricata as the primary Network-based IDS (NIDS) to analyze network traffic and detect threats.

 # Why Wazuh for IDS/IPS?